MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/access-with-azure-ad.md

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

-Learn how to authenticate users and control access to your organization the same way that you can with Microsoft services like Office 365 and Azure.
+In this article, learn how to authenticate users and control access to your organization the same way you can do so with Microsoft services like Office 365 and Azure.
 If your organization was created with a Microsoft account, you can connect your organization to your
 [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis).